 - Flexibility and interoperability – what can it connect to and how easy is it to configure it to meet your precise needs

 - Extensive libraries of preloaded IIoT device drivers and algorithms

 - Scalability and affordability – is it cheap to begin with and also at-scale

 - Speed of deployment – rapid deployments (weeks) are critical to projects, as they enable you to collect real-world data fast, reducing risk

 IIoT uses real-time data to make informed decisions based on pre-defined or user custom algorithms.
 These then trigger real-time actions, such as alerts, notifications, automated responses, and automated workflows.

 What value can Rayven’s integrated data, AI + IoT platform add to an IoT deployment?

-Rayven’s integrated data, AI + IoT platform performs unified data management, analytics and business optimization so that enterprises can operationalize IoT data and gain real-time intelligence and predictive insights.
+Rayven’s integrated data, AI + IoT platform performs unified data management, analytics and business optimisation so that enterprises can operationalise IoT data and gain real-time intelligence and predictive insights.
 It can be deployed standalone (for monitoring, reporting, and real-time predictive analytics insights), or embedded into IoT solutions to provide more value (for real-time actions).

 Get in contact with us if you have more to questions to ask or want to know how we can help you with you IIoT and Industry 4.0 business objectives.